 This section is dedicated to aluminium production which is a potentially important source of carbone dioxide (CO_2), and CF_4 and C_2F_6 emissions in the countries where they are produced.
-At the only aluminum production plant in Ukraine, since 2010 till 2016 aluminum production was stoped.
-Estimation of GHG emissions in 2016 was no performed in this category.
+At the only aluminum plant in Ukraine from 2010 to 2018, aluminum production was stopped due to lack of cost-effectiveness and high cost of electricity.
+Estimation of GHG emissions from 2010 till 2018 was no performed in this category.
+The data about aluminium production in Ukraine is confidential.

-Data of aluminium production was provided by the enterprises-producers.
+Data of aluminium production was provided by the enterprise-producer.
 According to 2006 IPCC Guidelines [1] Tier 1 method for estimation of CO_2 emissions and Tier 2 method for estimation of CF_4 and C_2F_6 emissions from aluminium production, were used.